How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 3. Broad

 Broad campaigns are the third type of audience for cold acquisition on Facebook and Instagram.
-The strategy alone can net you a new stream of customers at your required return.
+They’re also the best.

 To trial it for your store:

-1. Create a new Conversions campaign.
+1. Create a new Sales campaign.
 The new campaign lets you set the bid strategy for the next step.
 In addition, it doesn’t interfere with the learning of existing campaigns.

 2. Select a cost per result or bid cap strategy.
 Cost per result (formerly known as “cost cap”) spends more and so has higher deliverability.
 Bid cap provides a more consistent return, but struggles to spend.
 We see both working well in this strategy.

 3. To aid learning, set an ad set or campaign budget to at least equal your target cost per acquisition.
-Go x10 above your CPA for the best chance of good performance (if you are comfortable spending a little extra to let Facebook deliver what it wants).
+Go x3 above your CPA for the best chance of good performance.

 4. Set no interest or website audience targeting.
 This is the “broad” aspect of the strategy.